emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

 ## More Information

-EMQX provides bunches of learning resources on the data integration with Apache Kafka.
+EMQX provides bunches of learning resources on the data integration with Apache IoTDB.
 Check out the following links to learn more:

 **Blogs:**